guojingkang/javascript-packages/packages/promise-addition/README.md

-Extend native Promise in es6 with additional methods
+Extend native Promise in es6 with additional helper methods
 =================================

 ### Example